lucaselblanc/pollardsrho/README.md

 ## Algorithm Complexity

-The expected time complexity of Pollard's Rho algorithm for elliptic curves is O(√n), where n is the order of the group, in this implementation, the probability distribution is restricted to √k.
+The expected time complexity of Pollard's Rho algorithm for elliptic curves is O(√n), where n is the order of the group, in this implementation, the probability distribution in the initial steps is restricted to √k, subsequently encompassing the entire group in √n.
 Given secp256k1, this translates to approximately O(2^sqrtN), as predicted by the birthday paradox for random walks over a finite group.

 ## Prerequisites

 - g++
-- build-essential
-- nvidia-cuda-runtime-13-0
-- nvidia-cuda-toolkit-13-0
 - boost/multiprecision/cpp_int.hpp

 ---